 Most of us can remember exactly what we were doing on September 11, 2001.
-Today’s students, though, won’t have those memories since most of them weren’t even born by the time the events of that heartbreaking moment shook our world.
-This list of websites and books to teach kids about 9/11 can help you create lesson plans that are informative and impactful.
+Today’s students, though, won’t have those memories since they weren’t even born by the time the events of that heartbreaking moment shook our world.
+Commemorate this year’s 20th anniversary of 9/11 with websites and books that can help you create informational and impactful lesson plans to teach kids about the tragic events.

 These interactive lesson plans address the 9/11 attacks, their ongoing repercussions, and the history of the World Trade Center.
 Lessons plans are divided by grade level and theme.